rkumar/rbcurse-tutorial/md/textview.md

 In addition to the events exposed by Widget such as ENTER and LEAVE, Textview exposes ENTER_ROW, CHANGE and PRESS

+PRESS is useful for performing some function when the user presses ENTER on a line or word.
+The example testlistbox.rb uses `word_under_cursor` to popup documentation for a method.
+If you place tabular data inside a textview (say using Tabular), you may use this to sort a column based on which column the user pressed ENTER on, if he is on the first row.

+CHANGE is useful since we often include `Vieditable` on textviews.
+This allows editing via VIM keys (deleting a line, editing a line at the bottom of the screen in a textfield, or inserting a line after taking input in a textfield at bottom of screen).

+## Textview popups

+This is useful for popping up some large, multi-line text.
+In many programs, the exception is popped up using this.

+You may just pass an exception object in the form of:

+    textdialog err

+This method checks for an exception object and treats it as:

+    textdialog [err.to_s, *err.backtrace], :title => "Exception"

+Title is optional, and defaults to "Alert".

+An example from abasiclist.rb is:

+    textdialog(%x[ gem specification #{name} ].split("\n") , :title => 'Specification')

+dbdemo.rb displays the result of the SQL statement in a textdialog.

 Prev: [Lists](list.md)
 Next: [Tables](table.md)